|52 Wk High

 Assuming the Company's Fundamentals Don't Deteriorate in Coming Quarters, the Stock's Valuation is Acceptable at this Level

-Computer Programs and Systems,'s stock, currently priced at 18.88 times forward 12-month' earnings per share, trades 19.89% higher than our "optimum" P/E ratio of 15.75.
-This ratio, calculated by MarketGrader, is determined by the growth in the company's earnings in the last two years, measured over 12-month rolling periods.
-Based on this formula Computer Programs and Systems, has grown earnings per share at a 12.47% annualized rate during the last two years.
+Shares of Computer Programs and Systems, trade currently at 18.10 times the company's forward 12-month' earnings per share, which represents a small 3.43% premium to the MarketGrader-calculated optimum P/E ratio of 17.50.
+This ratio is based on the company's last two years of quarterly earnings, grouped in 12-month rolling periods to determine their growth rate.
+Computer Programs and Systems,'s earnings per share , based on this measure, have grown at an annualized 13.15% rate during this time.
 A high P/E multiple for this stock may be well justified considering such a strong rate combined with the apparent margin expansion and a very positive Profitability grade.
 This mix suggests the company is making sustainable market share gains that will benefit its financial results in the long run.
-The stock's forward P/E of 18.88, based on its earnings estimate for the next four quarters, represents a premium to the S&P 500 index's forward P/E of 15.20 but is lower than its trailing P/E of 18.88.
+The stock's forward P/E of 18.10, based on its earnings estimate for the next four quarters, represents a premium to the S&P 500 index's forward P/E of 15.20 but is lower than its trailing P/E of 18.10.
 Therefore value could apparently be found in the company's future earnings growth even though relative to the market the stock might not seem cheap (the fundamentals may already be factored into the price).
 But assuming the company remains fundamentally strong, the stock might have further room to run, or at least be a relatively safe place to be if earnings estimates materialize into actual reported results.

-While Computer Programs and Systems, market value is 10.16 times its total book value, a significant premium, it's at least worth noting that none of the company's shareholders' equity is made up of intangible assets such as goodwill, which are subject to frequent impairment reviews.
-Based on the $2.60 in cash flow per share that the company has generated in the last four quarters, at its current price the stock trades at 24.16 times cash flow, a fair valuation justified by Computer Programs and Systems,'s fundamental strengths.
-Its shares also trade at 3.49 times trailing 12-month sales, a 5040.00% premium to its industry average of 2.32.
+Computer Programs and Systems,'s market value is currently 8.99 times its total book value, a fair valuation when you consider none of the company's total stockholders' equity is made up of intangible assets such as goodwill.
+While recording some intangible assets is not necessarily a bad thing, a low percentage of intangibles versus other assets suggests the company's accounting is conservative.
+Its shares seem reasonably priced at 18.36 times the $3.33 in cash flow per share generated by the company over the last twelve months, if only because its overall fundamentals are pretty healthy.
+Its price to sales ratio of 3.38 is slightly higher than the Services to the Health Industry's average of 2.35, both based on trailing 12-month sales.
 Finally, from a value perspective, we look at how much bigger the company's market capitalization is than its latest operating profits after subtracting taxes.
-Based on this measure Computer Programs and Systems,'s $701.99 million market cap is an acceptable valuation, representing a modest multiple of 19.41 times its latest quarterly net income plus depreciation.
+Based on this measure Computer Programs and Systems,'s $685.87 million market cap is an acceptable valuation, representing a modest multiple of 18.26 times its latest quarterly net income plus depreciation.

 |Return on Equity||A+|